Helix-Platform/tips/README.md

-## NodeMCU

-## About
-This tutorial can help you to connect to Helix a temperature and humidity sensor implemented in a NodeMCU:

-#### :one: Creating a Temperature and Humidity Sensor with DHT 11 and NodeMCU ESP8266 v2/v3:
+## Creating a Temperature and Humidity Sensor with DHT 11 and NodeMCU ESP8266 v2/v3:

 #### About